StevieG47/Q-Learning-for-Obstacle-Avoidance-Module/README.md

 ![qdemotable](https://cloud.githubusercontent.com/assets/25371934/23925614/72e3ac98-08e6-11e7-98d5-9b83a4c45330.JPG)

 We see that for the first state, detect nothing, the best action is move forward with a score of 41.
 This makes sense since this is the only state when we want the robot to move forward.
 For the next state, detect right, the best action is to turn left with a score of 31.
 This also since makes sense since we want to turn away from obstacles.
-The next state, detect right has a best action of turn left, and the last state, detect both , has a best action of turn right.
+The next state, detect left has a best action of turn right, and the last state, detect both , has a best action of turn right.

 The Q table is used for 5 actions, the results are shown below: